gitfrid/CzechFOI-DRATE/README.md

 _________________________________________

-### Project GOAL<br> The aim is to find a method that compensates for biases introduced by the non-random assignment of individuals to vaccinated (vx) and unvaccinated (uvx) groups based on the timing of vaccination.
+### Project GOAL<br><br> The aim is to find a method that compensates for biases introduced by the non-random assignment of individuals to vaccinated (vx) and unvaccinated (uvx) groups based on the timing of vaccination.
 This type of bias is unavoidable in real-world datasets, but it must be corrected in order to enable a fair comparison between the two groups.

 Simulated Test Dataset with Minimal Bias